ahawkins/hawkins.io/wip/untitled.md

 the controller, thus coupling your application to an HTTP delivery mechanism violating a fundamental boundary.
 Fat model/skinny controller usually leads to brittle tests with a ton of mocking and stubbing.
-They usually end up matching the code line by line and provide no value.
-Putting logic into the controllers means the tests must go through HTTP.
+Tests usually end up matching the code line by line and provide no value.
+Putting logic into the controllers means business logic tests must go through HTTP.
+Either way the application is bound to HTTP and the framework becomes the appliction and delivery mechanism.

-*insert something about filters (aka callbacks in controllers)*

-*insert something about strong_parameters*
+Rails 4 introduced strong paramters.
+Strong paramters is the solution to mass assignment problem.
+It is a step in the right direction because the concern is removed form the model and pushed into the context where input is used.
+However this is not enough because it only ensures which keys are allowed and not their values.
+The model must do parsing with the likes of `accepts_nested_attributes_for`.
+This encourages logic in two different places: the model and the controller.
+This logic belongs in a proper boundary object like a form object.

 These are not problems with ActionController itself.
-It has everything to do with how it's used.
-Unfortunately getting ActionDispatch working outside of Rails is a major task.
-It's not worth the hassle if only HTTP interactions are required.
+It has everything to do with how it is used.

-### ActiveModel

-I was so happy when I heard that Rails 3 was extracting out all the stuff from ActiveRecord into ActiveModel.
-It was finally going to be easy to use validations in other classes.
-ActiveModel::Validations is really the only useful module from a reusability perspective.
-How many people are using ActiveModel in a project just for the validation module?
-I'm one of those people.
-ActiveModel seems to exist for a few reasons: provide validations, allow objects to pollute themselves with callbacks, and naming (that module that makes objects work with forms).
-ActiveModel is in this weird place.
-It extracts behavior from ActiveRecord so other libraries can integrate with the framework, but it doesn't provide a solid reusability story completely outside of rails.

 ### Rails as a Framework

 All the core component's problems are connected to Rail's implementation of MVC.
 The models are ActiveRecord instances.
 Controllers dump everything off to the model, then the controller's scope is used to render an ERB template.
-ActiveRecord semantics propagate through all layers.
-Views start taking to models, controllers render views and talk to models.
+ActiveRecord's semantics propagate through all layers.
+Views start taking to models, controllers render views that talk to models or interact with the global scope.
 Everything is talking to everything and there are no boundaries.

-Rails design does not encourage technical investment.
+Rail's design does not encourage technical investment.
 It encourages technical debt and in most cases actually encourages it.
-Rails does not being enough to the table to be accepted as an approbate delivery mechanism.
-It's components are semi reusable but don't offer enough flexibility.
-Some components must fundamentally change to work in this context.
-Requiring rails will also make things slower.
-Rails boot times have never been fast.
-Rail's position is build your app in Rails.
-This is wrong because it violates the delivery mechanism boundary.
-Build the application then create a delivery mechanism.
-The application is not the delivery mechanism.
-This is why it will never work.
+This is because Rails is entirely focused on the early stages of the application.
+It is opitimized for fast development in the beginning.
+Overtime the productivity falls because there is nothing left to leverage.

+ActiveRecord causes most of Rail's problems.
+It causes the most problems because it violates the most boundaries.
+The separation between domain objects and persistence is arguably the most important boundary.
+This is at the root of many other problems.
+Looking through all the core components reveals consistent boundary violations.
+This is why boundaries are so important.
+They encourage the proper responsibility separation.
+This is why the paper focuses on strong separation between layers and object responsibilities.
+Each boundary is there to remove pain points that common in most current applications.